Brian Dooreck MD

 The importance of vitamin B12

-Vitamin B12 helps with the production of oxygen in red blood cells which is essential to keep the body functioning.
-When there is a lack of Vitamin B12 red blood cells become enlarged making it difficult to reach the bloodstream and leading to anemia.
+Vitamin B12 helps produce oxygen in red blood cells, essential to keep the body functioning.
+When there is a lack of Vitamin B12, red blood cells enlarge, making it difficult to reach the bloodstream and leading to anemia.

 Vitamin B12 improves overall health